 Display & Storage: The TUF also has a bigger, 512GB SSD,which is a noticeable update from 256GB.
 Its FHD, IPS 15.6’’ screen is equal to Nitro’s display.
 Like Nitro’s battery, the Tuf has an autonomy of 5-6 hours of editing.
 When it comes to design and portability, both devices have a beautiful design, are around 5pounds, and have similar dimensions.

 Debating between an iPad and laptop?
-See our post: Ipad vs laptop pros & cons: using an Ipad as a laptop
+See our post: Ipad vs Laptop; Pros and Cons: using an Ipad as a laptop

 It becomes obvious that those two laptops are quite similar.
 For this reason, we would suggest spending the extra $100 for TUF, if you need a bigger SSD disk and you are a fan of Asus’s reliability.